-Most regulators in the US and the UK require compliance monitoring in some form.
+Most US and UK regulators require compliance monitoring in some form.
 For example, the UK Financial Conduct Authority requires proof of a compliance monitoring plan before approval in the financial market.
 Simple monitoring is not enough for most organisations, so they need a thorough understanding of requirements and constant oversight of how data is processed and handled.
-Infrastructure continues to grow, and monitoring is the only way to keep up with all changes and risks.
+As infrastructure continues to grow, monitoring is the only way to keep up with all changes and risks.

-Typically, an organisation uses a team of people to monitor procedures to ensure compliance, but some monitoring can be automated.
-Utilising both manual and automated monitoring, an organisation can ensure that data privacy is maintained, and compliance standards are followed for every regulation standard the organisation must follow.
+Typically, an organisation uses a team to monitor procedures to ensure compliance, but some monitoring can be automated.
+Utilising both manual and automated monitoring, an organisation can ensure that data privacy is maintained and every compliance standard is met for every regulation the organisation must follow.

 What Is Government Compliance Monitoring?

 For government agencies, monitoring is crucial to protect the public sector’s data.
-Many state-sponsored threat actors target government agencies, and it can be devastating to the public.
+Many state-sponsored threat actors target government agencies, which can devastate the public.
 Most countries define regulations and data protection standards for government entities to protect employees and user data from unauthorised access from state-sponsored attacks.

 It’s challenging to monitor government infrastructure when most of it is legacy with massive amounts of data that spans decades.
-Government compliance monitoring will find vulnerabilities and mistakes in the ways employees and officials handle data.
+Government compliance monitoring finds vulnerabilities and mistakes in how employees and officials handle data.
 Since government data is usually stored across several legacy systems, monitoring is done manually and automatically to find instances where threat actors can obtain unauthorised access.
-It also reveals cases in which data could be mishandled, giving internal threats an opportunity to steal or disclose data improperly to a third party.
+It also reveals cases in which data could be mishandled, allowing internal threats to steal or disclose data improperly to a third party.

 The public sector is often subject to inspections, so monitoring ensures that the agency passes the next inspection.
 For example, the US Environmental Protection Agency (EPA) inspects organisations for pollution control devices, operating conditions, and material compositions.
-Interviews involve reviewing records, talking to site representatives, taking photographs, and observing site operations.
-A government compliance monitoring system ensures that this audit will run smoothly and the agency pass, avoiding hefty fines for non-compliance.
+Interviews involve reviewing records, talking to site representatives, photographing, and observing site operations.
+A government compliance monitoring system ensures this audit runs smoothly and the agency passes, avoiding hefty fines for non-compliance.

 Who Is Responsible for Monitoring Compliance?